lodexinc/ospo-ghcrawler/README.md

 ## Browser dashboard

-Some configurations (e.g., Docker) include a browser-based dashboard.
-This gives you live feedback on what the crawler is doing as well as better control over the crawler's queues and configuration.
-Note the dashboard has only partial function when used with the memory-based crawler service as it uses Redis to talk to the crawlers for certain operations.
+The crawler dashboard gives you live feedback on what the crawler is doing as well as better control over the crawler's queues and configuration.
+Some configurations (e.g., Docker) include and start the dashboard for free.
+If you need to deploy the dashboard explicitly, clone the [Microsoft/crawler-dashboard](https://github.com/Microsoft/crawler-dashboard.git) repo and follow the instructions in [the README found there](https://github.com/Microsoft/crawler-dashboard/blob/develop/README.md).

-### Running the dashboard
-If you are using Docker setup, the dashboard will startup for free and be listening on http://localhost:4000.
-If you want to deploy or run the dashboard explicitly, clone the [Microsoft/crawler-dashboard](https://github.com/Microsoft/crawler-dashboard.git) repo and follow the instructions in [the README found there](https://github.com/Microsoft/crawler-dashboard/blob/develop/README.md).

-## Configuring and controlling the crawler

-#### Reconfigure crawling
-`curl -i -H "X-token: test1" -H "Content-Type: application/json" -X PATCH -d '[{ "op": "replace", "path": "/crawler/count", "value": 1 }, { "op": "replace", "path": "/crawler/orgList", "value": ["contoso-d"] }, { "op": "replace", "path": "/queuing/credit", "value": 10 }]' http://localhost:3000/config`

-#### Add to Queue
-`curl -i -H "X-token: test1" -H "Content-Type: application/json" -X POST -d '{"type": "org", "url": "https://api.github.com/orgs/contoso-d", "policy": "reprocessAndDiscover"}' http://localhost:3000/requests`
+Once the dashboard service is up and running, point your browser at the dashboard endpoing (http://localhost:4000 by default).

+Note that the dashboard does not report queue message rates (top right graph) when used with the memory-based crawler service as that mechanism requires Redis to talk record activity.

 # Tips